Updated March 11, 2019

 A Chapter 13 bankruptcy is designed to let you keep all of your property and pay back some or all of your debt over a three to five year period.
-It allows you to cure all of your arrearages (payments you have fallen behind on) on your mortgage, car loan, taxes, or domestic support obligations (such as alimony and child support).
-Further, a Chapter 13 bankruptcy has many other benefits you may be able to take advantage of such as a “cramdown” (reducing the principal balance of your car loan to the value of the vehicle) or “lien stripping” (removing your second mortgage lien from your house).
+It allows you to cure all of your arrearages (payments you have fallen behind on) on your mortgage, car loan, taxes, and domestic support obligations (such as alimony and child support).
+Further, a Chapter 13 bankruptcy has many other benefits you might be able to take advantage of such as a “cramdown” (reducing the principal balance of your car loan to the value of the vehicle) or “lien stripping” (removing your second mortgage lien from your house).

 In a Chapter 13 bankruptcy, you propose a repayment plan to pay back your creditors.
 Then you make monthly payments to a bankruptcy trustee who pays your creditors on your behalf.
 Your plan will detail which debts and how much will get paid.